 Are all sections of the application completed?
 Are the objectives quantifiable?
 Is there a corresponding performance indicator for each objective?
 Do the data in the Needs Assessment/Problem Statement include the most current available?
 Are they specific to the target area?
-If the applicant is a private, nonprofit (501c3), have you included a letter (or other correspondence) from a unit of general local government denying funding for the project?
+If the applicant is a private, nonprofit (501c3), have you included a letter from a unit of general local government denying funding for the project?

-■ If you are applying for a continuation progress and accomplishments to date progress report? n, have you included detailed information about progra?
+If you are applying for a continuation, progress and accomplishments to date? progress report? , have you included detailed information about progra?
 Have you included information from your most rece